baky2014/btm-sap-on-az/README.md

 # SAP HANA VM Deployments

-This repository is used to deploy SAP HANA Databases 2.0 with Azure DevOps including the following options:
+**This repository is used to deploy SAP HANA Databases 2.0 with Azure DevOps including the following options: **

 * SLES 12 & 15
 * RHEL 7 & 8
 * VM sizes from 128GB to 12TB
+* Optional double disk encryption at rest (platform and customer managed keys)
+* Deployment wih Azure or own custom images
 * OS Preparation with required patches and configurations according to relevant SAP notes
 * HANA 2.0 Installation
-* Backup Integration into an Azure Recovery Service Vault including execution of initial OS & HANA backups
+* Backup Integration into an Azure Recovery Service Vault including optional execution of initial OS & HANA backups
 * Selective disk backup, which excludes hana log & data disks from the OS backups
 * Setup Azure Monitoring Extension for SAP
 * Execution of HANA Cloud Measurement Tool (HCMT)
+* Execution quality checks (WIP)
 * Removal of the complete deployment

 # Deployment Framework